JuliaLang/Pkg.jl/docs/src/managing-packages.md

 ### Adding unregistered packages

-If a package is not in a registry, it can still be added by instead of the package name giving the URL to the repository to `add`.
+If a package is not in a registry, it can still be added by instead of the package name giving the URL to the repository to `add`:

 ```
 (v1.0) pkg> add https://github.com/fredrikekre/ImportMacros.jl